bpmutter/ben.perlmutter.io/README.md

   - [Conclusion & Next Steps](#conclusion--next-steps)

 ## Ben.perlmutter.io at a Glance
 As noted above, ben.perlmutter.io was built with the Jekyll static site generator.
-Jekyll provides the skeleton, and I heavily modified it with custom HTML, CSS, and Javascript to give the site its unique (and Bitmojiful) ascetic.
+Jekyll provides the skeleton, and I heavily modified it with custom HTML, CSS, and Javascript to give the site its unique (and Bitmojiful) aesthetic.

 It was an intentional design decision to use a minimalistic Jekyll website and these core frontend technologies to build out the website, rather than using a more feature-heavy static site generator like Gatsby or Hugo with their robust theme libraries.
 I wanted to use a cleaner canvas—while also taking advantages of certain  Jekyll features like persistent navigation and an integrated blog—to create a vision that was really my own.